 Over-ear headsets offer noise isolation, thanks to a seal of foam pads for more immersive listening.

+When you’re choosing a gaming headset, there are specific things you’ll want to look for.
 Over-ear gaming headsets are typically more comfortable than on-ear headphones or headsets.
 This comfort comes from the additional padding in the ears, and over-ear headsets do not push on your ears.
-Instead, these headphones go around your ears, with the padding on the outside and less in the middle.
+Instead, these headphones go around your ears, with padding on the outside and less in the middle.

 On-ear models are less comfortable because they push your ears against your head.
-When you use these versions for an extended period, your ears or your head may start to hurt because of this compression.
+When you use these versions for an extended period, your ears or head may start hurting because of this compression.
+The same rings true if you’re using a gaming headset with glasses.
 However, this pressure also keeps the headphones in place.
 In addition, these on-ear designs do not reduce ambient noise and over-the-ear headphones.

 Gaming headsets typically have a more bass-heavy sound and noise isolation than other headphones due to the seal around the ears.
 The sound from this type of headphones matches the game being played, but it sounds odd if you listen to music or watch a movie.
 Earbuds also have heavy bass because the speaker sits close to the ears.